riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

     tpos = old + span[i];
 }
 ```
- This last fact is peculiar and it is because we cannot store and pass a vector of pointer, because x could be composed by several subexpression with several pointers, for this reason we have to pass the tensor index, then the new **eval** of every einstein expression will compute the right position using the own's strides, it means that doing this way we are guaranteed that every tensor computes the right position without generating a race condition.
+ This last fact is peculiar and it is because we cannot store and pass a vector of pointer, because x could be composed by several subexpression with several pointers, for this reason we have to pass the tensor index, then the new **eval** of every einstein expression will compute the right position using the owns strides, it means that doing this way we are guaranteed that every tensor computes the right position without generating a race condition.

 After this preamble comes the core of our implementation that launches a lambda that as parameters take the span(number of cells to be computed) and the starting index assigned to that precise thread, furthermore we pass in the closure also the **this** and the **x**.
-Every threads cycles **span** times to compute all assigned cells calling the **eval** on the **this** and on the **x** and moving the current index of one position forward.
+Every threads cycle **span** times to compute all assigned cells calling the **eval** on the **this** and on the **x** and moving the current index of one position forward.
 After incrementing the current index it is checked that it respects the bounds imposed by the **widths** of the tensor.
 ```c++
 threads.emplace_back(([this, &x](int span, std::vector<size_t> indxs){
     for(int k = 0; k< span; ++k) {